cbotman/dear-automaton/README.md

 Currently only implements [Rule 110](https://en.wikipedia.org/wiki/Rule_110) and renders to console.

 **Todo:**
-- allow piping in the initial state. e.g. 000010 | elementary.py and ./elementary.py 000010
+- allow setting the rule to use e.g. -rule 110 (include a prompt when run w/o params)
 - allow setting the initial iteration that should actually be output --range 0 1000 = show-from show-to
 - add a --stats flag that outputs the number of iterations and how long it took to run (only makes sense w/ 0 delay...)
-- add a --no-wrap flag that treats cells beyond the edges as off instead of wrapping around
+- allow piping in the initial state. e.g. 000010 | elementary.py and ./elementary.py 000010
-- allow setting the rule to use e.g. -rule 110 (include a prompt when run w/o params)
+- allow saving state to file and resuming from save (periodically or when exit). this would be more like a json blob that includes recent history, and not just the last generation
 - allow outputting to image e.g. -output 110.png (only valid when capped number iterations via range)
 - move from strings to integer arrays and then bytes to be ⚡️?
 - add a flag to exit if pattern stabilises (repeats itself indefinitely) (e.g. --limit-repeats 3). need an associated parameter to set how much history to keep in memory.